lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 ---
 {% include JB/setup %}

+**UPDATED on May 11th: typos and small changed according to the [2.0 release of Rubymotion](http://blog.rubymotion.com/post/49943751398/rubymotion-goes-2-0-and-gets-os-x-support-templates).**

 Hi all and welcome back in 2013.
 In the first three tutorials (part [one](/tutorial/2012/10/15/ruby_rails_android_app_authentication_devise_tutorial_part_one), [two](/tutorial/2012/10/16/ruby_rails_android_app_authentication_devise_tutorial_part_two) and [three](/tutorial/2012/12/07/ruby_rails_android_app_authentication_devise_tutorial_part_three)) I walked you through the developing of a complete Android app backed by a web application in Ruby on Rails and communicating via a JSON API.

 With this new series of two tutorials I want to help you develop an iOS app using the same Rails API coded in the first tutorials.
 The iOS app will use the [RubyMotion](http://www.rubymotion.com) toolchain that allows to create native app using the Ruby language instead of Objective-C.